Please click the following link to view the letter: https://www.rappdems.org/wp-content/uploads/2020/05/RCDC-2020-May-Letter-to-the-RCDC.pdf

-The RAPPAHANNOCK COUNTY DEMOCRATIC COMMITTEE will meet on October 12, 2019 at the Washington Town Hall (485 Gay St, Washington, VA 22747)!
+The RAPPAHANNOCK COUNTY DEMOCRATIC COMMITTEE monthly meeting will be on Saturday, October 12 at the Washington Town Hall, 485 Gay Street, Washington VA.
 Doors open at 9:30 a.m. for coffee and conversation.
 Meeting starts at 10 a.m.
+Amissville BoS candidate Ron Makella will be there.
 All are welcome!

 AS 2018 DRAWS TO A CLOSE,